Fujifilm X-T10 vs Panasonic GX80

 It is notable that the X-T10 has a microphone port, which is missing on the GX80.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 The GX80 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the X-T10 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the X-T10 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X-T10 was succeeded by the Fujifilm X-T20.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.
+Further information on the features and operation of the X-T10 and GX80 can be found, respectively, in the Fujifilm X-T10 Manual (free pdf) or the online Panasonic GX80 Manual.

 So what conclusions can be drawn?
 Is the Fujifilm X-T10 better than the Panasonic GX80 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.